The Decatur House, Washington, DC

 The Decatur House today

-Barron eventually had enough of Decatur and, once he returned stateside and was reinstated, he challenged Decatur to a duel.
-The duel took place on March 22, 1820.
+Barron eventually had enough of Decatur and, once he returned to America and was permitted to rejoin the navy, he challenged Decatur to a duel.
+The duel took place on March 22, 1820, at the Bladensburg Dueling grounds just outside the city limits, as dueling was illegal in Washington D.C.
 Both men chose to use pistols and Decatur was mortally wounded in the fight.
 He died at home the following day.

 Who else roams the Decatur House?

+residents and visitors alike have reportedly heard Charlotte Dupuy crying and walking the halls, begging for freedom for herself and her children.
 As one of the oldest homes in Washington, D.C. it is quite possible that there are more spirits that haunt the Decatur House.
 This home saw a multitude of politicians and their families.
-The home saw slaves.
 There were most likely countless births, and probably deaths, that happened in the Decatur House.